yesarpit/yesarpit.github.io/docs/Usability Eng/intro.md

 10. **Accessibility**: Refers to the design of products or systems to make them usable by people with disabilities, such as visual or hearing impairments.

+These are some basics , but still many more to come